linkeddatacenter/kees/README.md

 Theorems within a knowledge graph can manifest as *rules* or *axioms*.
 A *rule* signifies a generalized inference that establishes a logical correlation between propositions.
 Conversely, an *axiom* embodies a rule accomplished through entailment that is inferred by the semantics of existing factual information.
 Axioms and rules can implement deductive and abductive reasoning.

-> KEES assumes that knowledge graph is implemented by a [SPARQL service ](https://www.w3.org/TR/sparql11-service-description) supporting the [SPARQL protocol](https://www.w3.org/TR/sparql11-protocol/)
+> KEES assumes that the knowledge graph is implemented by a [SPARQL service ](https://www.w3.org/TR/sparql11-service-description) supporting the [SPARQL protocol](https://www.w3.org/TR/sparql11-protocol/)

 For instance, an axiom could be articulated using OWL (Web Ontology Language) and demonstrated through an OWL reasoner.
 Alternatively, a rule could be formulated using SPARQL QUERY CONSTRUCT and materialized with SPARQL UPDATE operations.